Slide Film: North Cascade Climbs

 One of the great cross-country mountain rambles of the West is the Bailey Range Traverse in the Olympic Mountains of Washington State.
 I did the traverse solo in running shoes with a Megamid, a Green Trails map, a Dana Designs Bomb Pack, and an ice axe.
 The high route fades in and out and I got off track at several points.
 Each time I began to feel lost I would regain the ridgeline to resume my ramble.
 A Park Service helicopter landed on me twice, looking for a group of lost hikers.
 I woke one morning to find a huge pile of bear scat not a foot from my tent flap.
 I had precariously stacked my stove and pot as a sort of alarm to warn me of overly-curious bears, but the bear avoided it.
 Black bears and deer are everywhere up there - and especially active at dusk.
 I snapped this photo at Appleton Pass.

 Hilary and I climbed South Twin Sister with the Skagit Alpine Club a few years back.
 You hike in a few miles, set up camp at the end of an old logging road, and do the up-and-down climb the next day.
 We had to leave Emma in camp while we climbed.
 She stayed put all day, back in the warm tent under piles of down.

 Hil in Hells Canyon.

 John Deere 8440.
-I drove this monster for about 9 months for Knutzen on Samish Flats.
+I drove this monster for about 9 months for the Knutzen Company on Samish Flats.
 Awesome job.
-I got to stare up at the mountains all day.
+I got to stare up at the mountains all day and listen to sports radio.
 I should have been a farmer.